-Correctly capturing species composition in tree regeneration is important to assess the future functional diversity of a forest, e.g., its sensitivity to drought or resilience to disturbances (Redmond et al. 2015; Seidl and Turner 2022).
-In the simulations, overall species diversity levels in the regeneration were well within the observed range for half of the models (7 out of 14).
-Thus, while most of the models are facing difficulties to quantitatively match regeneration levels (cf. above), their performance is better when it comes to matching the composition of regeneration as a function of abiotic and biotic conditions.
-Most models maintained or even decreased regeneration diversity between the 7 and 10 cm thresholds, and the same is visible from the empirical data, but the differences were not significant.
-Diversity variations may be explained by the way the individual models consider regeneration processes (König et al. 2022), e.g., without considering the feedback from adults, regeneration can be linked to either seed rain from dispersal or a seed/seedling bank; neither process is incorporated across many models studied here, however.
+Correctly capturing species composition in tree recruitment is important to assess the future functional diversity of a forest, e.g., its sensitivity to drought or resilience to disturbances (Redmond et al. 2015; Seidl and Turner 2022).
+In the simulations, overall species diversity levels in the recruitment were well within the observed range for half of the models (7 out of 14).
+Thus, while most models are facing difficulties to quantitatively match recruitment levels (cf. above), their performance is better regarding the composition of recruitment as a function of abiotic and biotic conditions.
+Most models maintained or even decreased recruitment diversity between the 7 and 10 cm thresholds, and the same is visible from the empirical data, but the differences between the 7 and 10 cm thresholds were not significant.
+Diversity variations may be explained by the way the individual models consider regeneration processes (König et al. 2022), e.g., regeneration can be linked to the seed/seedling bank, seed rain from dispersal or from a pool of available species.

-The species diversity of the entire stand was captured better by the models than the diversity of tree regeneration, and only a few models overpredicted stand-level diversity.
-Defining regeneration composition as being proportional to adult abundance, regardless of productivity, might be a simple and conservative assumption to safely maintain relative species abundances (Hanbury-Brown, Ward, and Kueppers 2022), although this may be simplistic.
-Furthermore, based on the simulation results, there is no evidence that models with feedback from the canopy captured better the species diversity of the regeneration than those without feedback, with the exception of ForCEEPS that significantly improved regeneration species diversity with the model version that included feedback (ForCEEPS(f)).
+The species diversity of the entire stand was captured better by the models than the diversity of tree recruitment, and only a few models overpredicted stand-level diversity.
+Defining recruitment composition as being proportional to local adult abundance, regardless of productivity, might be a simple and conservative assumption to maintain relative species abundances (Hanbury-Brown, Ward, and Kueppers 2022), although this may be simplistic.
+Furthermore, based on the simulation results, there is no evidence that models with feedback from the canopy (in terms of species composition of regeneration) captured the species diversity of the recruitment better than those without feedback, with the exception of ForCEEPS that featured significantly more accurate recruitment species diversity with the model version that included feedback (ForCEEPS(f)).
 The similar performance of models with and without feedback is likely because the models put more weight on the regeneration niche arising from abiotic and biotic filters, than from the habitat niche of the adult trees (Grubb 1977).

-Regeneration mortality
+Recruitment mortality

 There are several factors that lead to mortality during the regeneration phase, such as competition (Casper and Jackson 1997) and multiple abiotic factors (Schmid et al. 2021; Cunningham et al. 2006).
-As mentioned above, it is reasonable to expect that models that overestimate regeneration may have a particularly high mortality between the 7 and 10 cm thresholds.
+As mentioned above, it is reasonable to expect that models that overestimate recruitment at 7 cm may have a particularly high mortality between the 7 and 10 cm thresholds.
 However, this was not consistently evident from the simulations.
 This implies that these models must have an excess mortality in later stages, if we assume that all models were able to capture the structure and composition of the adult stands along the EuFoRIa gradient; this however was not tested here.

 Higher mortality towards the adult phase has important implications for forest dynamics and the goods and services provided by forests.
 On the one hand, mortality in later stages may erroneously enhance the share of less shade tolerant species in the models (Klopčič, Simončič, and Bončina 2015), therefore shifting the species composition.
 Unrealistic high stem densities for a longer period of time may overestimate the role of tree regrowth in carbon sink dynamics (Pugh et al. 2019).
 Given our set of simulations and analyses, we cannot conclusively assess what is happening in the models, and further studies are required that focus on a wider range of tree sizes and the fate of tree regeneration along such a size continuum.